-Method Coverage Decisions For Medical Care - Contact Information CALL 1-866-737-5113 TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Method Coverage Decisions For Medical Care - Contact Information CALL 1-866-737-5113 Call Customer Care at the telephone number located in Section 1 of this chapter outside of regular weekday business hours.
 Calls to this number are free.
-FAX 1-800-949-2961 for expedited coverage decisions only WRITE P.O.
+TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Calls to this number are free.
+FAX 1-800-949-2961 for expedited coverage decisions only WRITE Humana P.O.
 Box 14168 Lexington, KY 40512-4168